Peppermint Meringue Cookies Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

-Peppermint Meringues are light and airy with a fresh burst of peppermint flavor.
-Dip the cookies in chocolate and crushed candy canes to make them extra fun and festive.
-These peppermint kisses are a naturally gluten free recipe made without cream of tartar by using meringue powder instead of egg whites.
+Light and airy with a burst of fresh flavor, Peppermint Meringue Cookies are extra festive after a dip in chocolate and crushed candy canes.
+These peppermint kisses are naturally gluten free and just so pretty!
+This recipe is made without cream of tartar or raw egg whites by instead using meringue powder.

 Love candy canes?
 Try Peppermint Cheesecake Dip or Mocha Peppermint Bark!